See another side of the Danish Capital from the water

 See another side of the Danish capital from the water

 It’s midsummer here in Scandinavia.
 The light lingers late into the evening, fragrant with blossoming hyldeblomst, climbing roses and salt air.
 Sunrise peeks in our windows a bit too early with the chirping sing-song of birds reminding us how long these Danish summer days are for exploring.
 When the sun is shining and the weather warm, the whole Copenhagen harbor will be heaving with people enjoying the clean, clear water along the canals.
 While you can (and should) take a dip from the shore or at one of the beautiful area beaches, this year, may I suggest you see a different side of the city and captain a customizable canal cruise.
 Even if you don’t have your own boat, there are plenty of ways to experience this pretty city from the water.

 Copenhagen prides itself on keeping the canals clean and safe enough to swim.
 But recent news about sewage systems dumping directly into the Øresund was cause for alarm.
 Check the water quality before you head out and are wanting to get more than your toes wet.
 Websites like badevand.dk will let you know where issues have arisen and there may be risks from a swim.
 Want to know what the water temperature will be?
 Check out the Danish Meteorologic Institute website or app.
 DMI lets you search the map for havtemperatur, sea temperature.

 If commanding your own boat, go with the flow and keep to the right, as you would in your car or by bike.
 Within the main Copenhagen harbor, top speed is no more than 6 knots, keeping it safe for all who are sailing.
-Watch our for larger vessels like harbor busses and canal boats and maintain distance when passing another vessel.
-Do your part to keep the canals clean by packing out all your trash.
+Watch out for larger vessels like harbor busses or tourist canal boats and maintain distance when passing another vessel.
+And please, do your part to keep the canals clean by packing out all your trash.